Blacklands Malt is the first malthouse in Texas in modern history.

 That single question, and the journey to answer it, was the genesis of Blacklands Malt.

 Back in February 2012 Brandon Ade woke up with an idea.
 Actually, he woke up with a funny word in his head "Wunderbarley" (an amalgamation of the German word for wonderful and barley).
-Not before long the question finally struck him: where do local independent brewers get their malt?
+Not before long the question finally struck him: does barley grow in Texas?

 There has been so much focus on the "beer side" of the craft beer industry since the beginning that few have given any thought to the supply chain side of beer.
 And who's to blame?
 Craft beer is driven by passionate folks creating incredible experiences through liquids while at the same time revitalizing manufacturing across the country.

 Some research of the USDA ARS database in 2012 quickly answered the question: no cereal grains (barley, wheat, oats, rye) of any sort were grown and malted here in Texas for brewing.
 Why weren't malting grains grown locally in Texas?
-Why do brewers ship malt thousands of miles overseas in what seems to be a constantly shifting global food shortage?
-Who even sells malt and where does it come from?!
+Why do brewers ship malt thousands of miles overseas?
+Who even makes malt and where do they malt it?!

 And so began what quickly became our obsession with answering these questions.
 That obsession with finding out the "truth" about malt would quickly spiral into what has now become our life's work.
-Three months after that silly word popped into Brandon's head on a Thursday morning in February 2012, we founded Blacklands Malt, LLC with the intention of changing the landscape of local malt production.
+Three months after that fateful Thursday morning in February 2012, when "Wunderbarley" popped into Brandon's head, we founded Blacklands Malt, LLC with the intention of changing the landscape of local malt production.
 From starting out with Texas having no ties to barley in 2012, to discovering farmers in West Texas growing barley for feed, to collaborating with Texas A&M University on barley trials, and finally realizing our dream of 100% Texas grown barley malt in 2016, it has certainly been an amazing roller coaster ride of discoveries and learning.